Falling Item Prevention for Pallet Racks

 3 ways to reduce the risk of falling pallets and cartons

-Since racks tend to contain very heavy items and full pallets, falling items are a considerable danger.
-Because they’re tall by design — some are over 30′ tall at the highest beam level — the dangers are amplified.
-Anything falling from the top of a high bay is going to not only be destroyed, but has the potential to injure people and break things when it lands.
+Since racks hold very heavy items and full pallets, falling items are a considerable danger.
+Because they’re tall– some are over 30 feet– the dangers are amplified.
+Items that fall from the top of a high bay might hurt people and break things.
 What steps can you take to reduce these risks?

-1) Load racks with product drops in mind
+1) Load racks with product drop prevention in mind

-A great many rack collapses and instances of falling items have to do with the way the rack was loaded.
-You can make a huge difference by simply loading the rack the way it was intended to be loaded.
+Many rack collapses and falling items happen due to the way the rack was loaded.
+You can prevent these incidents by loading the rack the way it was intended to be loaded.

 If your pallets are too close together, it’s harder to access them with a forklift.
-This increases the likelihood that a driver will make a mistake and bump an adjacent pallet, sending it to the floor.
+This increases the likelihood that a driver will make a mistake and bump an adjacent pallet.
 The industry standard is that your beam width (side-to-side) should be greater than your maximum total load width plus 12″.

 That should be the very minimum.
 See “Fire Code Compliance and Pallet Racks” for more information.